cyypherus/skyfeed/README.md

 </details>

-# Building a Feed Generator about Cats
+# Building a Feed

-This section walks you through building a feed generator using Skyfeed.
+Let's build a simple feed generator about cats.

 [Note]
 In a real implementation storage should be implemented with a database such as sqlite for more efficient queries & persistent data.